iotaledger/tips/text/0001-protocol-messages/0001-protocol-messages.md

 # Detailed design

 ## **TLV Messages - Protocol Version 1**
 The network rewrite introduces a new breaking protocol between nodes which works with type-length-value (TLV) denoted messages.
-Meaning that each sent message is composed of a header follwed by the message itself.
+Meaning that each sent message is composed of a header followed by the message itself.

 | Order | Name   | Length (byte) | Desc             |
 | ----- | ----   | ------------- | ----                         |